-All of that is fine, since the entire premise of Tinder is that you don't have to talk to anyone you don't match with.
-But now there's another method of contact available – Instagram DMs – entitled guys can make excuses for being rejected and demand a back-and-forth with uninterested women.
+All of that is fine since the entire premise of Tinder is that you don't have to talk to anyone you don't match with.
+But now, there's another method of contact available—Instagram DMs—entitled guys can make excuses for being rejected and demand a back-and-forth with uninterested women.
 Maybe she left-swiped by mistake, they think.
-Maybe she's playing hard to get and what looked a simple "no" is in fact an invite to engage in a cheeky war of attrition.
+Maybe she's playing hard to get and what looked like a simple "no" is in fact an invite to engage in a war of attrition.

-Lizzie from Berlin says the Instagram messages she receives from Tinder rejects essentially boil down to: "Hey, I found you on Tinder, how's it going, do you wanna hang out?" i.e. the same chat they would have had with you had you not binned them initially.
-Sometimes they proceed to like "about 20" of your pictures to draw further attention to them.
+Lizzie from Berlin says the Instagram messages she receives from Tinder rejects essentially boil down to: "Hey, I found you on Tinder, how's it going, do you wanna hang out?" i.e. the same chat they would have had with you had you not rejected them initially.
+Sometimes, they proceed to like "about 20" of your pictures to draw further attention to them.

-For her it was a frequent enough occurrence to unlink Instagram from her Tinder.
-"I linked it originally because it's a quick way to give more of an impression of you as a person rather than write an essay on your profile; to be, 'Hey, I have friends and do cool stuff.'"
-It's irritating that women are not able to use the dating app in the way that they want to; they're having to adjust their behaviour because persistent men persistenly break the rules.
+For her, it was a frequent enough occurrence to unlink Instagram from her Tinder.
+"I linked it originally because it's a quick way to give more of an impression of you as a person rather than write an essay on your profile; It's almost like saying: 'Hey, I have friends and do cool stuff.'"
+It's irritating that women are not able to use the dating app in the way that they want to; women are having to adjust their behavior because persistent men persistently break the rules.

-Josie, 29, London has had it happen plenty of times to her.
+Josie, 29, from London has had it happen plenty of times to her.
 "It's such a dumbass move.
-I find it really annoying because I really try to be super clear with people and not mess them around, and this makes me feel like they are just.
-Not.
-Listening," she says.
+I find it really annoying because I really try to be super clear with people and not mess around, and this makes me feel like they are just not listening," she says.
 "What's the point of swiping if people are still going to message you anyway?"

-Worse than insipid messages, Annie*, 18, from Cheshire, said she recently received unsolicited dick pics via Instagram DMs from someone she left-swiped.
+Worse than insipid messages, Chloe, 18, from Cheshire, England, said she recently received unsolicited dick pics via Instagram DMs from someone she left-swiped.
 "I was with a male friend at the time who insulted him, and he only sent more," she told me.
-Like Lizzie, she wants to have her Instagram easily accessible to people who find her on Tinder, because the former is "almost used as a personal CV, like a portfolio for your personality and style".
+Like Lizzie, she wants to have her Instagram easily accessible to people who find her on Tinder, because the former is "almost used as a personal résumé, like a portfolio for your personality and style."

-"It's gross," she says, "and recently I've gone off lads because of a sexual assault I experienced as a younger teenager, and the last thing I want are dick pics in my DMs right now."
+"It's gross," she says, "and recently I've gone off on guys because of a sexual assault I experienced as a young teenager.
+The last thing I want are dick pics in my DMs right now."

-When I spoke to Bethan, 32, from London, she said Tindstagramming had put her off Tinder altogether, and that she's now using Bumble instead.
-The whole thing "definitely made me realise that I was blithely giving away quite a lot of info about myself and that people I didn't want anything to do with could pretty easily track me down," she says.
+When I spoke to Bethan, 32, from London, she said Tindstagramming had forced her off of Tinder altogether, and that she's now using Bumble instead.
+The whole thing "definitely made me realize that I was blithely giving away quite a lot of info about myself and that people I didn't want anything to do with could pretty easily track me down," she says.

-This online behaviour is an extension of the entitlement you find in real life dating, and the solution can be boiled down to: men, behave yourselves and stop wasting the time and emotional energy we could otherwise be putting into hooking up with guys who aren't creeps.
+This online behavior is an extension of the entitlement you find while dating in real life, and the solution can be boiled down to: Men, behave yourselves and stop wasting the time and emotional energy we could otherwise be putting into hooking up with guys who aren't creeps.